The Dolomites – Italy’s Alpine Region!

 Often spoken of as the world’s most beautiful mountains, the Dolomites of northern Italy are a Disneyland for walkers and hikers of all levels and a delight for nature lovers.

 UNESCO described them as the world’s best natural architecture and declared them a World Heritage Nature Site in July, 2009.
-Many people say they have been spoiled forever after walking in the Dolomites, and rightly so.
+Many people say they have been spoiled forever after walking and experiencing the Dolomites.

 Located at the crossroads of Northern and Southern Europe, the Dolomites are a one-of-a-kind, spectacular mountain range of beautiful limestone cliffs that were once a coral reef which gives them their incredible color and beauty.